 Around 1,000 people marched through the streets of New York City’s Financial District in September 2011 under an “Occupy Wall Street” banner.
-The protesters condemned income inequality and the influence of money in politics, and called for an overhaul of what they saw as a failing financial system.
+The protesters condemned income inequality and the influence of money in politics and called for an overhaul of what they saw as a failing financial system.
 Like the Arab Spring, a wave of populist uprisings against authoritarian regimes in the Middle East that began that same year, the Occupy Wall Street movement spread via social media.
-Thousands more people showed up to join the sit-in in Zuccotti Park, near the New York Stock Exchange, and similar protests launched in dozens of cities across the country.
+Thousands more people showed up to join the sit-in in Zuccotti Park, near the New York Stock Exchange, and similar protests were launched in dozens of cities across the country.

 2. Black Lives Matter

 In 2013, three black female activists started using the social media hashtag #BlackLivesMatter in response to the acquittal of George Zimmerman, who shot and killed an unarmed black teen, Trayvon Martin, the previous year.
 Drawing inspiration from the civil rights and Black Power movements of the 1960s and Occupy Wall Street, the Black Lives Matter movement gained more attention in 2014 and 2015, when rioting followed the deaths of several black men who were killed by police.
 The slogan gained prominence throughout the decade and cemented the growing role of social media in modern-day activist movements.